-This article discusses repair and calibration of the Signal Corp I-177 tube tester.
+This article discusses repair and my calibration procedure of the Precision model 10-12 tube tester.
 Serious electrical voltages are present, repairs should only be attempted by a qualified technician.
 Copyrighted by Bob Putnak, all rights reserved.

 The Precision Apparatus Company (commonly known as PACO) manufactured some very high quality test equipment.
 Among their offerings are the “10-series” of tube testers, such as model 10-12, 10-15, 10-40, 10-54.
 The tube test method is the same in all, and the test data is interchangeable.